Count-Based Exploration with the Successor Representation: Counting Feature Activations with the SR

 Zero is a fixed point for the SR, which is particularly concerning in settings with sparse rewards.
 The agent might end up learning to set $\phi(\cdot) = \vec{0}$ to achieve zero loss.
-We address this problem by not propagating $\nabla \mathcal{L}_{ \mbox{SR}}$ to $\phi(\cdot)$ (this is depicted in Figure~\ref{fig:network} as an open circle stopping the gradient), and by creating an auxiliary task~\citep{Jaderberg17} to encourage a representation to be learned before a non-zero reward is observed.
-As \citet{Machado18b}, we use the auxiliary task of predicting the next observation, learned through the architecture proposed by \citet{Oh15}, which is depicted as the top layers in Figure~\ref{fig:network}.
-The loss we minimize for this last part of the network is $\mathcal{L}_{ \mbox{Recons}} = \big(\hat{S}_{t+1} - S_{t+1}\big)^2$.
+We address this problem by not propagating $\nabla \mathcal{L}_{ \mbox{SR}}$ to $\phi$ (this is depicted in Figure~\ref{fig:network} as an open circle stopping the gradient); and by creating an auxiliary task~\cite{Jaderberg17} to encourage a representation to be learned before a non-zero reward is observed.
+As \citeauthor{Machado18b}~(\citeyear{Machado18b}), we use the auxiliary task of predicting the next observation, learned with the architecture proposed by \citeauthor{Oh15}~(\citeyear{Oh15}), which is depicted as the top layers in Figure~\ref{fig:network}.
+The loss we minimize for this last part of the network is

-The overall loss minimized by the network is $\mathcal{L} = w_{ \mbox{TD}} \mathcal{L}_{ \mbox{TD}} + w_{ \mbox{SR}} \mathcal{L}_{ \mbox{SR}} + w_{ \mbox{Recons}} \mathcal{L}_{ \mbox{Recons}}$.
+The overall loss minimized by the network is

 The last step in describing our algorithm is to define $r_{\mbox{ int}}(S_t; \theta^{-})$, the intrinsic reward we use to encourage exploration.
-We choose the exploration bonus to be the inverse of the $\ell_2$-norm of the vector of successor features of the current state, that is,
+As in Sarsa+SR, we choose the exploration bonus to be the inverse of the $\ell_1$-norm of the vector of successor features of the current state.
+That is,

 where $\psi(S_t; \theta^{-})$ denotes the successor features of state $S_t$ parametrized by $\theta^{-}$.
-The exploration bonus comes from the same intuition presented in the previous section, but instead of penalizing the agent with the norm of the SR we make $r_{\mbox{ int}}(S_t; \theta^{-})$ into a bonus (we observed in preliminary experiments not discussed here that DQN performs better when dealing with positive rewards).
-Moreover, instead of using the $\ell_1$-norm we use the $\ell_2$-norm of the SR since our features have unit length in $\ell_2$ (whereas the successor probabilities in the tabular-case have unit length in $\ell_1$).
+The exploration bonus comes from the same intuition presented in the previous section (we observed in preliminary experiments not discussed here that DQN performs better when dealing with positive rewards).

-Finally, we initialize our network the same way \citet{Oh15} does.
-We use Xavier initialization~\citep{Glorot10} in all layers except the fully connected layers around the element-wise multiplication denoted by $\otimes$, which are initialized uniformly with values between $-0.1$ and $0.1$.
+A complete description of the network architecture is available in Figure~\ref{fig:detailed_network}, which is at the end of the paper to allow the reader to first focus on the main concepts of the proposed idea.
+We initialize our network the same way \citeauthor{Oh15}~(\citeyear{Oh15}) does.
+We use Xavier initialization~\cite{Glorot10} in all layers except the fully connected layers around the element-wise multiplication denoted by $\otimes$, which are initialized uniformly with values between $-0.1$ and $0.1$.